 Prisma is a rapidly growing team of educators, entrepreneurs, and technologists.
 Collectively, we’ve started a successful charter school from the ground up, reimagined learning at the Harvard Creative Computing Lab, pursued moonshots at Google, educated hundreds of children, and built successful technology startups.
 Though we are the catalyst, the true magic will come from the families and kids who join us.
 We want to build a dream educational model with our learners and their families.
 This means we are looking for families who are excited about trying something new, giving feedback, sharing ideas, brainstorming how to enhance our model, and challenging us to constantly improve.
 While we have a vision for Prisma, we think it’s the learners themselves, and especially the first cohorts, who will really create the model.
 So if you’re the kind of family that likes everything to already be set in stone, you may not be the best fit.
 But if you like the idea of helping to create a revolution in education, we want to hear from you.

 If you have made it through this very long blog post, there is a good chance you are the right fit for Prisma.
 We’d love to hear from you!
-You can sign up here to learn when cohorts become available in your area and learn more on our website and FAQs.
-Full details of our learning experience, application process, pricing, and financial support options will be released in the coming weeks.
+You can sign up here for an info session and learn more on our website and FAQs.
 We are so excited to get to know you!